29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 Platform: Windows, macOS, Linux

 Waterfox is a high-performance web browser based on the Mozilla platform.
 It is built with Intel’s C++ compiler, which enables you to browse seamlessly.
-It supports a wide range of plugins, including Adobe flash player, Microsoft Silverlight, and Oracle Java.
+It supports a wide range of plugins, including Adobe Flash Player, Microsoft Silverlight, and Oracle Java.

 Pros